 In April 2021, I told my mother that I didn’t care if I died.
 In hindsight, it was the sentence that saved my life.
 It was in that moment I realised I was no longer afraid of falling victim to the scales.
 They had already swallowed me whole and moved on to their next victim.
-I had watched my mum break down at the thought her eldest daughter was willing to die, I was the reason my dad started therapy, and why my younger sister had relapsed into her anxiety.
-For my own sake, I was sick of spending $900 on appointments each month and being scared my own body.
+I had watched my mum break down at the thought her eldest daughter was willing to die, and for my own sake, I was sick of spending $900 on appointments each month and being scared my own body.

 It’s one thing to admire the bodies of models sprawled across social media, but it’s another thing to murder yourself in the process of trying to achieve ‘the look.’
 Why did I start?
 It’s impossible to explain.
 But addiction to having a skeletal aesthetic is the true reason I couldn’t stop.